louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 The support of the flexicast extension is conditioned to the support of the multipath extension, as defined in {{MULTIPATH-QUIC}}.
 Since a Flexicast flow is a new multipath path, the support of multipath, with sufficient (e.g., at least 2) path ID, is required, as defined in {{Section 2 of MULTIPATH-QUIC}}.

-An endpoint receiving the flexicast_support transport parameter from its peer, without support for multicast MUST ignore the flexicast_support transport parameter, as if the peer does not support the flexicast extension.
+An endpoint receiving the flexicast_support transport parameter from its peer, without support for multipath MUST ignore the flexicast_support transport parameter, as if the peer does not support the flexicast extension.

 The extension does not change the definition of the transport parameters defined in {{Section 18.2 of QUIC-TRANSPORT}}.